Skip to main content

 Selection process

-We will review your application and if you meet the entry requirements, we will invite you to an interview.
-The interview aim to challenge applicants to critically appraise information, to communicate ideas, and demonstrate that they have insight into the values and some of the issues that are important to the physiotherapy profession.
+We will review your application and score your personal statement.
+Applicants with the highest scoring personal statements will be invited to an online interview.
+The interview will explore applicants' ability to critically appraise information, to communicate ideas, and demonstrate that they have insight into the values and some of the issues that are important to the physiotherapy profession.
 Following interview, offers will be made to the highest scoring candidates.

 Additional requirements